nygeek/cnc/README.md

 ## 2024-08-28 and 2024-09-01

-All of the HP35 functionality except 'E EX' (enter exponent for scientific notation).
-The command list looks like this (from the internal help)
+All of the HP35 functionality except 'E EX' (enter exponent for scientific notation) are working.
+The original HP35 did all of its work in decimal.
+The largest number it could represent was 9.999999999E99, or 10 to the 100.

 The HP35 calculator had four primary registers arranged in a stack.
 The four registers were called X, Y, Z, and T.  In addition there was a memory register was called M.

 The bottom register, called X, was always displayed.

 Pressing enter would push the number in X up to Y, Y up to Z, and Z up to T.  When this was done the value in T was lost.

 Roll down, shown on the keyboard with the letter R and a down arrow, would move t to z, z to y, y to x, and x around to t.

 STO would take the value in save it in M.  RCL would replace the value in X with the value stored in M.

 A unary function would replace the value of X with the result of the function.

-A binary function would operate on X and Y.  The result would be left in X and the values above in the stack would be pulled down: Z to Y, T to Z.
+A binary function would operate on X and Y.  The result would be left in X and the values above in the stack would be pulled down:
-The value in T would remain, so after any binary function the T and Z registers would hold the same value.
+Z to Y, T to Z.  The value in T would remain, so after any binary function the T and Z registers would hold the same value.

 ### Known bugs

 1. The number recognizer doesn't understand a '-' prefix.
 (This is actually like the HP35 ... to enter a negative number you had to enter the positive number and then press CHS.)

 ### CNC functions